CobayaSampler/cobaya/docs/installation.rst

    $ git clone https://YOUR_USERNAME@github.com/YOUR_USERNAME/cobaya.git
    $ pip install --editable cobaya[test] --upgrade

+(add the --user option if you don't have write access to the default pip installation location).

 Alternatively, you can clone from the official **cobaya** repo (but this way you won't be able to upload your changes!).

 .. code:: bash